 Paints | 18% |

-This will increase the costs and has a negative impact on the developers, especially the small developers.
+This has increased the costs and have a negative impact on the developers, especially the small developers.

 Under GST, credit of taxes charged on all input and /or input services which are used or intended to be used in the course of furtherance of business would be available subject to exceptions.

-A registered person will be entitled to claim input tax credit only upon fulfillment of the following conditions:
+A registered person will be entitled to claim input tax credit only upon fulfilment of the following conditions:

 Input tax credit is not available on supplies received for construction of an immovable property on his own account other than plant and machinery

-NOTE: The word “construction” includes reconstruction, renovation, additions or alterations or repairs to the extent of capitalization to the said immovable property.
+NOTE: The word “construction” includes reconstruction, renovation, additions or alterations or repairs to the extent of capitalisation to the said immovable property.

-Example 1: If the cost incurred for the change of interiors of service apartment is added to the cost of immovable property (in this case, service apartment) then it forms part of the cost of Service apartment (immovable property) and accordingly input tax credit is not available for the taxes paid on change of interiors of service apartment.
+Example 1: If the cost incurred for changing the interiors of a service apartment is added to the cost of immovable property (in this case, the service apartment), then it forms part of the cost of the Service apartment (immovable property), and accordingly, the input tax credit is not available for the taxes paid on changing the interiors of the service apartment.

 Example 2: Mantri Developers constructs a building for its branch office.
 In this case, ITC is not available.

 For the limited purpose of calculating the GST, stamp duty and registration charges are excluded.
-Stamp duty will continue to be applicable on both completed properties and under-construction properties as was the case with pre-GST regime.
+Stamp duty continues to be applicable on both completed and under-construction properties, as was the case with the pre-GST regime.